 The success of the Campaign for the Eighties, the construction of a new dorm and the resultant boost in enrollment and growing reputation in the community allowed Dunn to set it sights on growth and improving its quality of education.

 In the mid-1990s, Dunn launched a new campaign to put the school in the upper echelons of independent schools.
 This campaign, called "Building on Excellence," financed the construction of a state of the art Fine Arts Complex, giving a much-needed boost to this part of the curriculum.
 Two modern boys' dormitories were built — Boone House and Knoles.
-In addition, the school adopted new admissions standards, and the quality of education steadily improved through the end of the
+In addition, the school adopted new admissions standards, and the quality of education steadily improved through the end of the century and into the next.

 The Recession and Beyond